mattthias/nodm/README.md

 embedded system such as a mobile phone, or in a kiosk setup, or in a control panel for industrial machinery.
 For those cases, nodm is simple to setup, lightweight, and it should do exactly the right thing.

+This repo is a fork of [softlab's fork](https://github.com/softlab/nodm) of the original [spanezz/nodm](https://github.com/spanezz/nodm) repo.

 ## Features